Hepatitis C (HCV)

 Table of Contents

 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including street drugs, over-the-counter medications, and prescription medications), poisons, and several viruses can all cause hepatitis.
 Viral hepatitis is the term used for any inflammation of the liver caused by a virus.

 Signs of hepatitis include:

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
 The US Centers for Disease Control and Prevention (CDC) estimates that there are approximately three million Americans living with chronic (long-lasting) HCV.
 The World Health Organization estimates that 130 to 150 million people are chronically infected with HCV worldwide, and that three to four million more are infected each year.
 HCV is particularly common in North Africa, Central Asia, and East Asia.

-Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
-For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
-The majority of people do not clear HCV and go on to develop chronic infection.
+From 15 to 25 percent of people in the general population clear HCV from their bodies without medical treatment within the first six months of becoming infected.
+The majority of people (75 to 85 percent) do not clear HCV and go on to develop chronic infection.

 Chronic HCV may not cause any symptoms for ten years or more.
 However, even without symptoms, it can cause serious liver damage leading to cirrhosis (scarring of the liver), liver failure, and death.
 In fact, HCV is one of the most common causes of liver disease.
 Cirrhosis caused by HCV is the number one reason for liver transplants in America.